redouglas/floatlabel/README.md

 Written using harp, coffeescript, and stylus.

+Demo
+====
+See example

 Usage
 =====

-* Include the javascript
+* Include jQuery & the javascript
-* Include the css
+* Include the css and optional aesthetic styles
-* Optional - Add aesthetic styling

 To initiate on a single field:
 ```